madmak2005/acc-manager-server/README.md

 **ACC Named Shared Memory - only Windows Version**

 It is used to download the data described in the "ACC Shared Memory" documentation.
 At the moment SPageFileStatic and SPageFilePhysics is fully implemented.
 The rest is work in progress.
-There is a built-in small html client using webockets to tranfer physics data every 500 ms. You can access it by lunching project and tring http://x.x.x.x:8080 in a web browser.
+There is a built-in small html client using webockets to tranfer physics and graphics data every 500 ms. Static every 10 s.
+You can access it by lunching project and tring http://x.x.x.x:8080 in a web browser.

 http://x.x.x.x:8080/SPageFilePhysics [real data]
 Response: